-For classmates, sharing is caring, and we do not only mean study notes, but time as well.
-Having a study out is a great idea, especially for the kinesthetic and auditory learners.
+For classmates, sharing is caring, and we do not only mean study notes but time as well.
+Having a study out is a great idea, especially for kinesthetic and auditory learners.

 However, there is one thing that should be considered as the golden rule: Respect and compromise are key.
 Once you have mastered respecting others for their opinions and tastes, as well as compromising without having your principles stepped on.